 - Law enforcement (prevention, detection, apprehension and/or prosecution of offenders),

 - The provision of government services and/or other services aimed at reducing the level and incidence of uninsured driving.

 If you are involved in a road traffic accident (either in the UK, the EEA or certain other territories), insurers and/or the MIB may search the MID to obtain relevant information.

-It is vital that the MID holds your correct registration number.
-It is our responsibility to update your policy to the MID.
-We fully comply with the agreements in place with the MIB to update your details within seven days; however it is important that you check your policy documents ensuring that the registration number is recorded correctly.
+It is vital that the MID holds the correct registration number.
+It is our responsibility to update your policy to the MID unless you have a motor trade.
+We fully comply with the agreements in place with the MIB to update your details within seven days; however, it is important that you check your policy documents to ensure that the registration number is recorded correctly.

-If it is incorrectly shown on the MID you are at risk of having your car seized by the Police.
+If the registration number is incorrectly shown on the MID you are at risk of having your car seized by the Police.
 You can check that your correct registration number is shown on the MID at www.askMID.com.